matn7/Google-Platform-Notes/flashcard/Microservices.md

 However, in certain situations, network glitches or temporary system delays may cause the Eureka server to miss a few heartbeats, leading to false expiration of service instances.
 This can result in unnecessary evictions of healthy service instances from the registry, causing instability and disruption in the system.
-To mitigate this issie, Eureka enters into Self-Preservation mode.
+To mitigate this issues, Eureka enters into Self-Preservation mode.
 When Self-Preservation mode is active, the existing registry entries will not be removed even if it stops receiving heartbeats from some of the service instances.
 This prevents the Eureka server from evicting all the instances due to temporary network glitches or delays.
 In Self-Preservation mode, the Eureka server continues to serve the registered instances to client applications, even if